Org policy reference (dvalin.policy.json)

 endpoint-only | Allowed only to the configured model origin (redirects revalidated) | Blocked | Default enterprise posture — model calls OK, no arbitrary exfil |

-on | Unrestricted | Unrestricted (subject to OS shell sandbox defaults on macOS) | Developer machines, trusted networks |
+on | Unrestricted | Unrestricted (subject to OS subprocess sandbox defaults on macOS) | Developer machines, trusted networks |

 Under endpoint-only and off, shell and run_check subprocesses run inside an OS network sandbox when available (Seatbelt on macOS, Bubblewrap on Linux).
 See docs/EGRESS-THREAT-MODEL.md for boundary details.